SHTFDad may collect a share of sales or other compensation from the links on this page.

 Everyone knows that you should keep your garden tools sharp and in good working order.
 If you haven’t been cleaning them up after use, this is the time to do so.
 Start by washing them with some soap and water.
 Use sandpaper or even a wire brush to remove any rust from your tools.

-Sharpen the shovels, the hoes, and pruners with a file, whetstone, grinder or some other object that you can use.
-Make sure that they are sharp and at the ready for use in your garden next spring.
+Sharpen the shovels, the hoes, and pruners with a file, whetstone, grinder, or some other object that you can use.
+Make sure that they are sharp and ready for use in your garden next spring.
 Rub them down with some oil and store them where they will be clean and dry during the harsher winter months.

 If you have lawnmowers and rototillers this is also the time to prepare them for the winter months.
 Be sure to clean them well, tighten any loose blades and sharpen the blades and then store them where they will remain clean and dry.
 If they have any fuel left in them be sure to drain this out as well to ensure that condensation doesn’t get into the fuel.
 The same goes for any oil receptacles in your lawnmower or rototiller.